MrGallo/pbd-python/exercises/033-choose-your-own-short-adventure.md

 # Choose Your Own Adventure!

 Make a short "Choose Your Own Adventure" game.
 The starting room should give the user two choices.
-Then the second room they travel to should give them two more choices.
+Then the second room they to should give them two more choices.
 Finally the third room should give them two choices.

 This means your game will have eight possible "endings".
 Your game will also have a total of fifteen rooms:

+Name your file: `033_adventure.py`

 ```
-        \_ R1 \_
+        _ R1 _
        /      \
     R2          R3
    /  \        /  \